Can I Get Pregnant 1 Day Before My Period? | Fertility Facts Uncovered

 The Bottom Line: Can I Get Pregnant 1 Day Before My Period?

-- The chance of conceiving from sex one day before your actual menstrual bleeding begins is extremely low—often cited as less than 1%—because no viable egg should be present at this stage of a normal cycle.
+• The chance of conceiving from sex one day before your actual menstrual bleeding begins is extremely low because no viable egg should be present at this stage of a typical cycle.

-- This low probability doesn’t equal zero due mainly to cycle variability and sperm longevity inside the reproductive tract.
+• This low probability doesn’t equal zero due mainly to cycle variability, sperm longevity inside the reproductive tract, and the possibility of mistaking spotting for a period.

 A Quick Comparison Table: Pregnancy Risk by Timing Relative To Period Start